Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 After months of back-and-forth communication and no resolution, Sarah opted for binding arbitration on February 10, 2024.
 The arbitration hearing took place in Wilmington, North Carolina, eight miles from Comfort, with retired Judge Helen Park serving as arbitrator.

 The hearing began with Evergreen Insurance’s lawyer, Tom Bradley, arguing that the contract explicitly excluded coverage for gradual wear and tear, thus limiting their liability.
 The insurance adjuster testified that some damage was not hurricane-related but due to poor maintenance.
-Sarah’s attorney, Monica Diaz, countered by presenting detailed photographic evidence before the storm and an expert testimony from the roofing contractor that all damage was sudden and directly caused by the hurricane’s gusts and falling debris.
+Sarah’s attorney, the claimant, countered by presenting detailed photographic evidence before the storm and an expert testimony from the roofing contractor that all damage was sudden and directly caused by the hurricane’s gusts and falling debris.

 Over two hours, both parties debated fiercely about invoice legitimacy, contract language, and the definition of “sudden damage.”
 The arbitrator deliberated privately for several days.

-For Sarah, the award was a bittersweet victory.
+the claimant, the award was a bittersweet victory.
 The payout allowed her to repair the roof properly and avoid further water damage, yet the drawn-out dispute left her wary of insurance companies.
 “I never imagined it would come to arbitration,” she said.
 “But sometimes, standing firm is the only way to get what you deserve.”

 Evergreen Insurance quietly updated their claim processing guidelines after the case, aiming to settle similar disputes more fairly and swiftly in the future.